briggsrr/Weather-App/README.md

 # Weather-App
-This project uses JS, CSS, HTML, React.js and some apis to create a weather application.
+A web-app that uses react.js, HTML,, CSS,  and REST Apis to enable visitors to find the several weather data points in any city, as well as the projected forecast for the next 7 days.

 Some file/folder descriptions:
  >  - src/components contains all individual aspects of the app